Which is better, breastfeeding or formula feeding?

 Human milk is the preferred feeding for all infants.
-This includes premature and sick newborns, with rare exceptions.
+With rare exceptions, this includes premature and sick newborns, as well.
 Pediatricians generally advise that full-term, healthy infants exclusively breastfeed when possible for the first 12 months of life and, thereafter, for as long as mutually desired.
-Advantages of breastfeeding include:
+Advantages of breastfeeding include

 - breast milk is nutritionally sound and easy to digest;

-- breast milk contains infection-fighting antibodies (immunoglobulins) that may reduce the frequency of diarrhea, gastroenteritis, otitis media (ear infections), and other respiratory infections in the infant.
+- breast milk contains infection-fighting antibodies (immunoglobulins) that may reduce the frequency of diarrhea, gastroenteritis, otitis media (ear infections), and other respiratory infections in the infant; and

-Some parents choose formula-feeding either because of personal preference or because medical conditions of either the mother or the infant make breastfeeding ill-advised.
+Some parents choose formula-feeding either because of personal preference or because the medical conditions of either the mother or the infant make breastfeeding ill-advised.
 Parents need not feel guilty for choosing formula-feeding.
 Infant formulas are a time-tested, perfectly acceptable alternative to breastfeeding.
-Even though formula-fed babies do not receive infection-fighting antibodies from the breast milk, they still will have received a four- to six-month supply of these antibodies through the maternal bloodstream prior to delivery.
+Even though formula-fed babies do not receive infection-fighting antibodies from the breast milk, they still will have received a 4- to 6-month supply of these antibodies via placental blood flow prior to delivery.
 Remember also that the majority of breastfeeding infants end up on a combination of breast- and formula-feedings before their first birthday.

 Some common reasons for choosing formula-feeding include: